 - Enough water to mix into stiff dough.

 Throw the ingredients into a bowl and mix; you want the dough stiff enough to stick together.
 The dough was formed into a large patty between 1 and 2 inches thick.
 I then threw it in a cast iron frying pan that I had heated some oil in.
-The dough was then cooked on one side until I could flip it like a pancake.
+The dough cooked on one side until I could flip it like a pancake.
 The backside was then cooked until I could stick a fork in it and it came out clean.
-The bread was hot fresh and delicious.
+The bread was hot, fresh and delicious.

 The bannock may have a few burned spots on the exterior by the time it is cooked, but it will be good on the interior.
 Now the same recipe can be used outdoors without a pan.
 Just lay your bread patty directly on the hot coals.
 When the bottom is done, flip it.
 When the bread is finished brush the ashes off and enjoy.